iqfareez/mpt-website/docs/troubleshoot/notifications-advanced.md

 ## Force rescheduling notification

-Sometimes, the notification just don't want to show up on the devices.
-This option will
+Sometimes, the notification scheduled at the wrong time or, just don't want to show up on the devices at all.
+This option will cancel all pending notifications, and rescheduled it back.
+Use this whenever the app notification starts acting funny.